OliverVea/OliverVea.github.io/content/posts/csv-source-generation/index.md

 The naïve approach to integrating the tabular data into the game code would be to have e.g. csv data included in the shipped game data.
 The data can be parsed at runtime either during game startup or when loading a scene where the data is needed.
 This comes with various issues:

-Firstly, as runtime parsing of csv files requires disk access from the operating system, as well as all the overhead of parsing the csv data, there are performance concerns, both in terms of memory and CPU.
-This will increase startup and/or loading times of the game, especially on slower devices, such as consoles and mobile devices.
+**Runtime parsing of csv files requires slow disk access from the operating system.** This, as well as the overhead of parsing csv files, causes performance concerns, both in terms of memory and CPU, increasing startup and/or loading times of the game, especially on slower devices, such as consoles and mobile devices.
+In worst case, unnessecary heap allocations could cause micro stutters in the game from garbage allocation.

-Secondly, the files will increase the size of the shipped game data.
-If the files are compressed they will have to be decompressed before being read by the game.
+**The files will increase the size of the shipped game data.** If the files are compressed they will have to be decompressed before being read by the game.

-Thirdly, and perhaps most importantly, files might not be found for any of the following reasons:
+**Files might not be found,** for any of the following reasons:

    1. The file has been renamed without updating the code.
    2. The game code does not properly translate the file to other operating systems.